Got a strong brand? Prove it.

 The ROI for your brand building activities should be at least 3x.

-A strong brand will: (1) help you sell your product/service today, (2) make tomorrow’s sale easier to grow your margin, and (3) over time will increase your company value (via its stock price or sale price).
+A strong brand will: (1) help you sell your product/service today, (2) make tomorrow’s sale easier - grow your margin, and (3) over time will increase your company’s value (via its stock price or sale price).

 How do I protect my brand?

-For your brand to be an asset to your business, it must be a piece of property that you own.
+For your brand to be an asset, it must be a piece of property that you own.
 Your brand is a product of creativity and design — a product of your mind — which makes it intellectual property.
-(This is usually the point where a business owner’s eyes glaze over but hold on because this next point is important.)
+(This is usually the point where your eyes glaze over.
+But hold on!
+This next point is important.)